-The Conversation Project brings Oregonians together to talk—across differences, beliefs, and backgrounds—about important issues and ideas.
+The Conversation Project brings people together to talk about their beliefs and experiences around timely and important issues and ideas.

-If you’re interested in hearing about opportunities to be a Conversation Project leader, sign up to receive our enewsletter.
-We’ll send information about upcoming events and opportunities, including Conversation Project, once a month.
+If you’re interested in hearing about opportunities to be a Conversation Project facilitator, sign up to receive our enewsletter.
+We’ll send information about upcoming events and opportunities once a month.

 The Conversation Project is made possible thanks to the support of the National Endowment for the Humanities, the Oregon Cultural Trust, the Kinsman Foundation, NW Natural, and The Standard.